ghanad/sms_gateway/README.md

 make up
 ```

-The compose stack includes Server A, Redis, RabbitMQ, Server B placeholder, and the frontend.
+The compose stack includes Server A, Redis, RabbitMQ, Postgres, Server B, and the frontend.

 ## Makefile Targets